FRRouting/frr/doc/developer/ospf-api.rst

 | ANY\_ORIGIN             | 2       |
 +-------------------------+---------+

-The reply message has on of the following error codes:
+The reply message has one of the following error codes:

 +--------------------------+---------+
 | Error code               | Value   |